sighupio/fury-kubernetes-dr/katalog/etcd-backup-s3/README.md

 The S3 target follows the rclone format: `provider:bucket-name/path`.

+The name follows the following format: `<my-custom-prefix>YYYYMMDDHHMM.etcdb`.

+The prefix is configurable by setting the `backup-prefix` field inside the `etcd-backup-s3-config` ConfigMap.

 The `provider` is defined in the `rclone.conf` file, name in the target must match the name of the section in the configuration file.

+The `prefix` is defined inside the `etcd-backup-s3-config` ConfigMap.

 #### Retention